nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 - "Aha... day and night are roughly equal in duration, yet our projects primarily focus on daytime..."[^8]
 - "Hmmm, but we had the *Innovation Network* that happened for the night....
 Wait a second... funding ran out and everybody went their way.
 Inside my other projects I am not asked about the topic...
 They are covered only in parallel - _either_ the ecological/sustainable city's perspective _or_ the nocturnal-socioeconomics side..[^9]"
 - *All the discussions I had with colleagues and friends on the topic came back to me, wow!*
+- *And attending [NOEK](https://noek-conference.com/) reinforced my understanding, how common this theme is*

 **Morgenstadt Twilight Innovations - Moving forward and trying to find a way**